 The platform also allows its users to upload and host their own content, including a variety of documents.

 The technology stack of Scribd is mostly Ruby on Rails with the support of React and Backbone.js.

 CrazyEgg is one of the most popular heatmap service providers.
-It gives its users deep insights into the performance of websites both web and mobile with features like sessions recording or A/B testing.
+It gives its users deep insights into the performance of websites both web and mobile with features like session recording or A/B testing.

-500px is one of the world’s leading social network for photographers to connect, share their best works and receive a precious feedback from the community.
+500px is one of the world’s leading social networks for photographers to connect, share their best works, and receive precious feedback from the community.
 It also allows profiting from shared content with licensing through the network of 500px distribution partners.
 The website stands out from the crowd thanks to its great user experience and beautiful design.

 500px is used by over 13 million photographers worldwide who uploaded over 100 million photos so far.